 The Ultimate Galapagos Isles & Wildlife Guide

 Stretched along the equator, west of Ecuador, the Galapagos Islands’ 18 volcanic islands bask under blue skies for the majority of the year, making them a great place to travel to anytime.
 The islands were formed some 3-10 million years ago by volcanic activity that burst through the earth’s crust, creating a fascinating archipelago.
 Their isolated position, some 900km off the coast of Ecuador, and the movement of seven major marine currents have made the Galapagos Islands a unique breeding ground for animals and plant wildlife.
 These islands are home to a large number of endemic animals and plants which have adapted to their particular conditions over hundreds and thousands of years.
 When naturalist Charles Darwin traveled to the Galapagos in 1835, he was amazed by the different animals he found within the same species, and his observations became pivotal in the development of his theories on natural selection and evolution.
+Discover the wonders of the Galapagos Isles & wildlife in this guide for a unique insight into this spectacular destination.

 Recognition as a National Park by the Ecuadorian Government, protection by UNESCO as a World Heritage site, and the constant study and observation by the Charles Darwin Foundation, have meant that the Galapagos Islands are the most ecologically intact oceanic archipelago on earth.
 It is no surprise that the Galapagos are a popular travel destination with regular cruises setting of to explore the distinct islands.
 Wildlife enthusiasts visit the Galapagos Islands to see the unique and surprisingly people-friendly animals found there.
 Here is a brief summary of the main islands and of which animals you can expect to find where on a Galapagos Islands Cruise.